BlueBrain/Brayns/python/doc/source/examples_snapshot.rst

     # Snapshot settings.
     snapshot = brayns.Snapshot(
         resolution=resolution,
-        frame=3,
         camera=camera,
         renderer=renderer,
+        frame=3,
     )

     # Download and save the snapshot on the script host.
     snapshot.save(instance, 'snapshot.png')

 We can here specify also a resolution and a simulation frame.
-If any of the parameter is None, then the current object of the instance is taken.
+If any of the parameter is None (the default), the current object of the instance is used.

 That's it, snapshots can also be saved on the backend machine using ``save_remotely`` or retreived as raw bytes using ``download``.